amoreX/frontend-bustracker/README.md

 ## 🧩 Core Components
 🧭 Trip List Panel

-    Displays a list of all available trips.
+   -  Displays a list of all available trips.

-    Users can create new trips by specifying coordinates.
+   -  Users can create new trips by specifying coordinates.

-    Built using clean UI components with smooth framer-motion animations.
+   -  Built using clean UI components with smooth framer-motion animations.

-    Selecting a trip allows tracking its location on the map.
+   -  Selecting a trip allows tracking its location on the map.

 🗺️ Live Map Viewer

-    Built with React Leaflet, the map component shows the bus route and real-time location.
+   -  Built with React Leaflet, the map component shows the bus route and real-time location.

-    On selecting a trip, the bus icon on the map updates dynamically to show live movement based on simulated GPS data.
+   -  On selecting a trip, the bus icon on the map updates dynamically to show live movement based on simulated GPS data.

-    Uses a sleek and intuitive map interface with pan/zoom functionality.
+   -  Uses a sleek and intuitive map interface with pan/zoom functionality.

 🔌 WebSocket Integration

-    Integrates with a backend using Socket.IO for real-time location updates.
+   - Integrates with a backend using Socket.IO for real-time location updates.

-    The frontend listens for GPS coordinates emitted by the driver simulation and updates the map instantly.
+   - The frontend listens for GPS coordinates emitted by the driver simulation and updates the map instantly.

 🎮 Driver Simulation Support

-    Although handled by an external script, the frontend reacts to data sent by a driver simulator which mimics real bus movement by sending GPS data at regular intervals.
+-  The frontend reacts to data sent by a driver simulator which mimics real bus movement by sending GPS data at regular intervals.

 🧵 Trip Creation Modal